henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 draft: false
 ---

-This is a story about my personal computing experience, from the 1990's up to my new love for a six year old laptop.
+This is a story about my personal computer (PC) experience, from the 1990's up to my new love for a six year old laptop.

 {{<post-image image="2019-11-26_HPA_2184.jpg" alt="Photo of the laptop I'm writing about in this post" />}}